Martins3/Martins3.github.io/hack/int.md

 - Exceptions	can	nest	two	levels	deep
   – Exceptions	indicate	coding	error
   – Exception	code	(kernel	code)	shouldn’t	have	bugs
-  – Page	fault	is	possible	(trying	to	touch	user	data)
+  – Pagefault	is	possible	(trying	to	touch	user	data)

 In order to support as many architectures as possible, Linux has a more restrictive interrupt nesting implementation:[^7]
 - an exception (e.g. page fault, system call) can not preempt an interrupt; if that occurs it is considered a bug